Jasmit22/LibraryInventory/README.md

 This project is a Library Management System built with React and Vite.
 It allows users to manage books, authors, and library operations.
 Use the insructions below to run the application on your local device:

 ## ✅ Step 1: Install Prerequisites
-Make sure you have the following installed on your machine:

 1. **Node.js** (Download it from [https://nodejs.org](https://nodejs.org))
    - Install the **LTS** version for better stability.